SiddharthSubash/Erp_Timesheet_Automation/README.md

 * User may or may not type the full project name, as the code will match the name typed with the suggestion given by project column in ERP and will click the first suggestion provided.

 * Hence it is advisable for the user to type atleast half of the name of the project as many projects may start with the same letter.

+* make setpassword reduces the burden of entering the credentials everytime when the user executes the timesheet automation.
+Instead the user will enter credentials only once and it will get stored in a file, and the program will read the credentials from the file and use it.